-To benefit from a GSP preferential tariff when exporting to the EU, refer to the GSP's rules of origin applying to your electrical equipment.
+It is the origin that determines which duties apply to your product when it enters the EU market.
+To benefit from a GSP preferential tariff when exporting to the EU, refer to the GSP's rules of origin applying to your essential oil.